nekisse-lee/intellij_maven_javastudy/webmvc/src/main/webapp/resources/plugins/datatables/extensions/KeyTable/Readme.txt

 # Basic usage

-KeyTable is initialised using the `C` option that it adds to DataTables' `dom` option.
+KeyTable is initialised using the `C` options that it adds to DataTables' `dom` options.
 For example:

 ```js
 $(document).ready( function () {